vicsanga/Postre/README.md

 This is the explanation to use Postre locally, using your device resources, without the need to depend on the web option availability.
 At the same time, you will be running Postre latest version.

 <b>Eventhough you may not have computational skills, do not be afraid!.
-Postre installation is very easy.</b> On top of that, once you (or the IT colleague) install Postre, running and using it is as easy as any other desktop application.
+Postre installation is very easy.</b> On top of that, once you (or the IT colleague) install Postre, running and using it is as simple as any other desktop application.
 Thanks to its user friendly graphical interface.

 Postre is built with <a href="https://shiny.rstudio.com/" target="_blank">Shiny</a> framework.
 Thus, to run Postre you only require R & R-Studio, and a couple of R libraries.

 <h3>1.
 Installing R and R-Studio </h3>
 There is plenty of available information in the internet to do this depending on the OS (Windows, Mac, Linux etc.).
 If you need help, different tutorials are provided here:

 <ul>
 <li><a href="https://www.youtube.com/watch?v=NZxSA80lF1I" target="_blank">Windows Youtube Tutorial </a></li>
 <li><a href="https://www.youtube.com/watch?v=LanBozXJjOk" target="_blank">Mac Youtube Tutorial </a></li>